 Is Stovetop Roasting Wrong For You?

 Let’s start with a basic truth.
-Home roasting coffee is easy.
+Home-roasting coffee is easy.
 That is up till now.
-Whether you are using a popcorn popper, a Hearthware, Fresh Roast, or even an oven, it really doesn’t take much time before you are making excellent coffee.
-A big reason for the ease is that the roasting device handles the roasting temperature for you.
-Even the oven remembers where it should roast once you’ve set the dial.
+Whether you are using a popcorn popper, a Hearthware, Fresh Roast, or even an oven, it doesn’t take much time before you are making excellent coffee.
+A big reason for the ease is that the roasting device handles your roasting temperature.
+Even the oven remembers where to roast once you’ve set the dial.
 And some roasters even handle the cooling.
-With stovetop roasting, it’s the roaster’s responsibility to keep the coffee in a temperature profile that will roast the coffee not too fast and not too slow.
+With stovetop roasting, it’s the roaster’s responsibility to keep the coffee in a temperature profile that will roast it not too fast or slow.
 That requires some practice and constant attention.

 Is Stovetop Roasting Right For You?

 There are a few things that stovetop roasting can provide that other roasting methods can’t.
 The first is quantity.
-Most home coffee roasting machines, including popcorn poppers roast around 2.5 ozs (by weight).
+Most home coffee roasting machines, including popcorn poppers, roast around 2.5 ozs (by weight).
 The Whirley-Pop can handle 8.5 ozs with no problem.
 The next thing stovetop roasting provides is complete control of the roast temperature profile.
 With complete control, you have more freedom to create different-tasting coffee roasts.
-And the last difference is it uses conduction heat.
+The last difference is that it uses conduction heat.

 The Whirley-Pop can roast 8.5 ozs of coffee at once.